 Incentive bonuses, in the form of cash payments, are designed to add a variable component of compensation based on corporate and individual performances for executive officers and employees.
-No bonuses were paid to executive officers or employees during the most recently completed financial year.
+Bonuses were paid based on the average increase in the weighted market capitalisation of the company during the most recently completed financial year in reference to the anniversary of the commencement date of a particular employee.